PowerDNS/pdns/docs/views.rst

-Once these commands have been run, queries originating from these particular networks will select either the "internal" or "trusted" view, while queries originating from other address will default to the unbiased view, which you may consider a default, nameless, view.
+Once these commands have been run, queries originating from these particular networks will select either the "internal" or "trusted" view, while queries originating from other addresses will default to the unbiased view, which you may consider an always-existing default (nameless) view.

 You can check the result of these commands with::